simon-void/ksv4ever/README.md

 annotation parameter:
 * name (optional): the name of the column this property is instantiated from.
 If no name is provided, the name of the annotated property is used.
-* format: format is either a single timestamp pattern (e.g. "yyyy/MM/dd" ) or multiple patterns separated by '|' (e.g. "yyyy/MM/dd|dd-MM-yyyy" )
+* format: a format is either a single timestamp pattern (e.g. "yyyy/MM/dd") or multiple patterns separated by '|' (e.g. "yyyy/MM/dd|dd-MM-yyyy")

 #### @CsvGeneric
-for user-defined mappings to any type.
+For user-defined mappings to any type.
 It just has to be assured that the user-defined converter is registered before the annotation is used.
 This is done by invoking the global `registerConverter` function.
 ```text
 fun <T: Any> registerGenericConverter(